Growing weed in windy area? 5 tips to tackle wind stress!

 5. Wrapping Your Plants

-Alternatively, you can wrap your plants in a canvas or plastic wrapping.
+Alternatively, you can wrap your plants in canvas or plastic wrapping.
 You do not want to do this tightly.
 If you have sticks to push into the ground as support, this is better.
 You will want to create an area around your cannabis plants using sticks.
-Then wrap that area off in canvas or plastic.
+Then wrap that area in canvas or plastic.
 Canvas will allow more air to pass through, while plastic will allow for more light to pass through.
 I personally prefer the canvas method, but it is all dependent upon what you have available to you.
 Using this method is similar to erecting a makeshift fence, but it is different enough that I thought I would add it as another method.
 Wrapping your cannabis plants in canvas or plastic can help prevent wind damage.
 Some people have gone as far as wrapping the plant itself in canvas.
 I do not fully recommend this as an inexperienced grower can actually cause more harm than good.

 Is wind good for your weed plants?
 The answer to that question is yes!
 While it is vital to the health and growth of your marijuana plants that they have constant airflow, harsh winds can be dangerous and devastate your crop completely.
 The good thing is that now you know five ways to help control wind damage to your marijuana plants.
 Use this information to your advantage and happy growing!